mab776/golfScreenBlocker/README.md

     - `cp screenBlockerConfig_template.cfg ../screenBlockerConfig.cfg`
 - edit the 'screenBlockerConfig.cfg' file to include the required information
     - [google]
-        - key : the API key for the Google Calendar API
+        - serviceAccountJsonPath : the service account key file path (JSON)
         - calendar_id : the ID of the calendar to check
     - [chrome] (optional)
         - path : the path to the Chrome executable